-Auburn University Montgomery is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404.679.4501) to award the bachelor's, master's, and specialist degrees, as well as doctoral programs in combination with Auburn University.
+Auburn University Montgomery is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033- 4097; telephone number 404.679.4501) to award the bachelor's, master's, and specialist degrees, as well as a joint doctoral degree with Auburn University.

 Auburn University Montgomery presents this catalog to its students, prospective students, employees, and others to inform them about the admission process, costs of attendance, degree programs and requirements, course descriptions, regulations, faculty and staff, and other pertinent information.
-Updated information is available on the Internet at www.aum.edu
+Updated information is available on the Internet at www.aum.edu.

-Inquiries regarding admission and registration should be addressed to Office of Enrollment Services, 130 Taylor Center, Auburn University Montgomery, P.O.
-Box 244023, Montgomery, Alabama 36124-4023, or via E-mail to auminfo@mickey.aum.edu.
+Inquiries regarding admission and registration should be addressed to Office of Enrollment Services, Auburn University Montgomery, P.O.
+Box 244023, Montgomery, Alabama 36124-4023, or via E-mail to admitme@mail.aum.edu.